Naraiv

-Naraiv, also Narayiv, Narajiv (Нараїв; Narajów; נאראיעוו; נאראיוב) is a selo in Ternopil Raion of Ternopil Oblast, Ukraine.
+Naraiv (Note: Also transliterated Narayiv or Narajiv (Нараїв; Narajów; נאראיעוו; נאראיוב)) is a selo in Ternopil Raion of Ternopil Oblast, Ukraine.
 It hosts the administration of Naraiv rural hromada, one of the hromadas of Ukraine.

 Naraiv is within Eastern Galicia, former Austrian empire (until 1918).
 In the past it was a town.
 The first historical mention dates to 1445.
-Naraiv is situated along the small river of Naraivka, a tributary of Zolota Lypa in a picturesque natural surrounding of vast beech and hornbeam forests and fertile rolling hills (western part of Podolian Upland, ethno-geographic area of Galician Opillya).
+Naraiv is situated along the small river of Naraivka, a tributary of Zolota Lypa in a picturesque natural surrounding of vast beech and hornbeam forests and fertile rolling hills (western part of Podolian Upland, ethno-geographic area of Galician Opillia).

 Until 18 July 2020, Naraiv belonged to Berezhany Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Berezhany Raion was merged into Ternopil Raion.
 Naraiv was the largest rural locality (of 1,799 people) in the raion.

-Naraiv lies on the road between Berezhany and Peremyshlyany, right in the middle between the two cities, and consists of 2 parts - Naraiv Misto (Naraiv the town) and Naraiv Selo (Naraiv the village).
+Naraiv lies on the road between Berezhany and Peremyshliany, right in the middle between the two cities, and consists of 2 parts - Naraiv Misto (Naraiv the town) and Naraiv Selo (Naraiv the village).